aloneguid/netbox/README.md

 `string GetSameFolderEmbeddedResourceFileAsText<TTypeNextToFile>(string fileName)` - Reads embedded resource file as text, the `TTypeNextToFile` is a type lying in the same folder as embedded resource file.

+`string[] GetSameFolderEmbeddedResourceFileAsLines<TTypeNextToFile>(string fileName)` - Reads embedded resource file as array of lines, the `TTypeNextToFile` is a type lying in the same folder as embedded resource file.

 ## `System.Guid` extensions

 `string ToShortest()` - coverts guid to shortest possible representation i.e. 20 characters instead of 36 comparing to the built-in `ToString()` method.
 To convert back use `Guid FromShortestGuid()` in string extensions.